Junior Cash ISA - Summary Box & Product Details

 - An annual statement will be sent to the child 'care of' the Registered Contact showing how much interest has been earned, and what the current balance is.

-- In addition, the passbook will be updated each time you visit one of our branch offices.
+- In addition, the passbook will be updated each time you visit one of our branch or agency offices.

 What happens when my child turns 16?

-- When the child reaches 16, they can apply for an ‘adult’ Cash ISA which they can then subscribe to in addition to any subscriptions made to their Junior Cash ISA.
+- When a child reaches age 16 they can apply for an ‘adult’ cash ISA which they can subscribe to in addition to any subscriptions made to their JISA.

 What happens when my child turns 18?